Doctoral Thesis submission for examination

 - Complete the Thesis declaration form after discussion with your supervisors.
 As part of this process you are required to sign off that you've submitted your thesis through Turnitin (which checks for plagiarism).
 See the Turnitin Guidelines for further information.

-- If needed complete and return the Co-Authorship Form
+- If needed complete and return the Co-authorship form - PhD

 Please note: If you're away from Christchurch (either in NZ or overseas) on approved study away from Christchurch at the time of thesis submission you do not have to return to UC to submit your thesis.